 - The vitamin E in olive oil restores the skin’s natural oil balance which helps to prevent acne along with scars.

-- Olive oil contains vitamins D, E, and K as well as beta-carotenes and mono-unsaturated fatty acids that keep skin clear and strengthen the immune system to prevent infections that cause acne.
+- Olive oil contains beta-carotenes, mono-unsaturated fatty acids, vitamins D, E, and K that strengthen the immune system to prevent infections that cause acne.

 Quick Tip: Cleansing away the impurities present on the skin helps deep penetration of the application and boost the effectiveness.
 This can be achieved by a facewash formulated for acne prone skin.